fruitTheory/M6502/README.md

-# fTNES - NES Emulator
+# fTNES - 6502 Microprocessor - NES

-Emulation of Nintendo Entertainment System, written in C
 Currently a 6502 microprocessor but PPU is on the way
+Emulation of NES from Mos 6502, written in C

 ## Features